guardian/jr-api-gateway-workshop/Tutorial.md

 7. Compile using `sbt compile`

-8. Create file Lambda.scala in src/main/scala/com/gu/microserviceWorkshop with the following:
+8. Create new Scala class Lambda.scala in src/main/scala/com/gu/microserviceWorkshop with the following:

 ```
 package com.gu.microserviceWorkshop